Skip to content

 Essential kit

-You will need: cooking spray, 2 x 15cm cake tins with a depth of 7cm, an electric stand mixer with a whisk attachment, 25cm round cake board, 1 piping bag and 1 round piping nozzle.
+You will need: cooking spray, 2 x 15cm cake tins with a depth of 7cm, an electric stand mixer with a whisk attachment, a 25cm round cake board, 1 piping bag and 1 round piping nozzle.

 Method